 Though the City State is situated at the intersection of the ancient Rorystone Road, most trade is done by ship, as the Estuary of Roglaroon allows large drafted ships to sail inland as far as the City State.
 As a result, the Estuary is thick with pirates who prey on this trade.

-Though few know his true name, the current Invincible Overlord is Hygelak “the Dread,” a cruel ruler whose elite group of assassins and secret police known as the Black Lotus roam the city and the surrounding lands enforcing his will and eliminating rivals.
+Though few know his true name, the current Invincible Overlord is Heigeylik the Overlord, a cruel ruler whose elite group of assassins and secret police known as the Black Lotus roam the city and the surrounding lands enforcing his will and eliminating rivals.

 The City State is plagued by the Orcs of the Purple Claw from nearby Dearthwood and from the fell beasts of the Troll Fens and Mermist Marshes to the northwest and southwest.
 The Overlord has had several strongholds built or occupied by those loyal to him to keep these creatures in check.
 He has even posted rewards for their slaughter.